Cordillera Blanca Rock Climbing

 Urus Este 5420 PD- via the Southeast slopes to the East Ridge

 Tocllaraju 6032 D via the Northwest Ridge

 Vallunaraju 5686 AD- via the North Ridge

 NOTE!
-As of this year, 2012, the "new" regulations are being enforced irregularly throughout Parque National Huascaran, which includes the Cordillera Blanca.
+As of 2015, the "new" regulations are being enforced irregularly throughout Parque National Huascaran, which includes the Cordillera Blanca.

 Easiest (and cheapest) way is by bus from Lima to Huaraz, then get a guide service to drop you at a trailhead.
 At many trailheads you can find outfitters with donkeys to carry your gear into the hills.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cordillera Blanca:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cordillera Blanca:

 Featured Route For Cordillera Blanca